iuliaGrig/Counter-App/README.md

 # Counter-App
-First site with functioning JS
+First site with functioning JS, idk why on earth the background isn't adding to the thing, gotta check lmao